This Swiffer Duster Hack Will Save You Money (We Tested This Viral Trend)

 2. Once the Swiffer has finished washing, be sure to air dry on a towel or hang it up to dry.
-I typically hang mine up outside and they end up being fluffy and like new again.
+I typically hang mine up outside.
+Once dry, they are fluffy and like new again.

-How well did the generic version hold up in the wash?
+How well did the generic Swiffer Duster version hold up in the wash?

 I’d say that the Walmart Great Value brand Duster (orange) held up better than I anticipated.
 It wasn’t quite as fluffy after the wash as the Swiffer brand was, and it took a little longer to dry, but it’s ready to use again.